 The story of Job, starts this way: “There was a man … whose name was Job, and that man was blameless and upright” (Job 1:1).
 The story of Job is about a man who was “blameless and upright“.
 God uses these exact same words in describing Job to Satan in Job 1:8 and Job 2:3 – blameless and upright.
 The Bible makes it clear that this is how God viewed Job.

 But this immediately begs the question.
-How could God possibly say that Job was blameless if he was not perfect?
-Job himself was aware that he fell short of God’s absolute standards.
+Was Job some kind of holy superman who was very different from the rest of us?
+How could God possibly say that Job was “blameless and upright” if he was anything like we are?
+Well, it turns out that Job himself was aware that he fell short of God’s absolute standards.
 He said: “How can a man be right before God?
 If one wished to contend with Him one could not answer Him once in a thousand times” (Job 9:2-3).
 Like Job, if we were to stand before God as Judge on the merit of our lives, we would be found guilty, a thousand times.
 But Job does not stop there.
 He goes on to say “I must appeal for mercy to my accuser” (Job 9:15b).
 And we are also in exactly the same situation.
 Without mercy we, like Job, have no hope.
 But Job knew His God well enough to know that God indeed was merciful.
 A lot of Job’s struggle is not that he thought he was perfect and did not deserve to suffer, but that he could not reconcile his circumstances to the nature of the God that he had come to know and worship.
 (This was also partly because Job did not have the knowledge that this life is not all there is, as we do now.
 But we also sometimes feel this way).

 So when we read about Job, we should not think: “Job was such a righteous man.
 I can never live up to that standard.
 This story does not have any relevance to me”.
 Or worse: “I need to step up my game so that God will favor me like He did Job”.
 That is the opposite of what God really wants us to learn.
 The story of Job is ultimately about the God of Job.
-A God who is merciful and gracious and who abounds in steadfast love.
+He is a God whose wisdom and knowledge infinitely surpasses ours and who is in control of all things, and yet He is also a God who is merciful and gracious and who abounds in steadfast love.
 As we read this story, we should realize that Job needed redemption and salvation just as much as we do today (and his friends did too, as we get to learn later).
 Although he did not know about Jesus, he had put His trust in God with the limited revelation he was given.
 God in turn considered Job righteous, just as He did with every other Old Testament saint (e.g. see Gen 15:6), on the basis of the at-that-time-future work of Jesus on the cross.
 This is why God could call him a “blameless” man, just like you and I are blameless before Him (see Heb 9:15).
 Job’s story is a foreshadowing of our own stories.
 It tells us that although in Christ we are blameless in God’s sight, God may have reasons why He wants us to go through extremely trying situations, just like He did for Job.
 Our final restoration and vindication may not happen in this life, but God guarantees that it is coming, and that it will extend to all of eternity!